-The following were the research questions answered by the study:
+The following were the research questions that were answered by the study:

-- 1. What is the relationship between parental marital status and academic performance of secondary school students in Arua municipality, Arua district? - 2.
-What is the relationship between family financial situation and academic Performance of secondary school students in Arua municipality in Arua district? - 3.
-What is the relationship between parents' education level and academic performance of secondary school students in Arua municipality, Arua district?
+1. What is the relationship between parental marital status and academic performance of secondary school students in Arua municipality, Arua District?

+2. What is the relationship between family economic status and academic Performance of secondary school students in Arua municipality in Arua District?

+3. What is the relationship between parents' education level and academic performance of secondary school students in Arua municipality, Arua District?

-4. What is the relationship between family size and academic performance of secondary school students in Arua municipality, Arua district?
+4. What is the relationship between family size and academic performance of secondary school students in Arua municipality, Arua District?